RebelCodeBase/testaid/README.rst

 These options exist:

 - ``testvars-no-resolve-vars``
-    Do not resolve any jinja2 templates.
+    Do not resolve any jinja2 template.
     Variables are read from disk instead.
     No playbook will be run to gather information.
     This option might speed up some unit tests considerably.